arkid15r/hass/README.md

 The script behavior heavily depends on the quite/normal time sensor state.
 You can set `play_always` and `play_default` targets.
-The play_always targets will remain active as long as they are not explicitly silenced with `silent_in` parameter during tts() function invocation.
+The play_always targets will remain active as long as they are not explicitly silenced with `areas_off` parameter during tts() function invocation.
 The play_default targets will be used as a last resort when resulting target list is empty.
+Additional targets can be added using areas_on parameter.
+Both areas_off/areas_on support wildcard target value "\*" which expands to all targets found in apps.yaml configuration file.

 ```yaml
 env: